minio/docs/source/administration/object-management/object-retention.rst

          :align: center

       Browse to the object and select it to open the object details view.
-      Select the :guilabel:`Legal Hold` button to toggle the Legal Hold status of the object.
+      Select the :guilabel:`Legal Hold` button to toggle the legal hold status of the object.

    .. tab-item:: MinIO CLI
       :sync: cli